skemper/www.jhu-oose.com/policies/index.md

 The **Presentation** in the table above refers to the final presentation at the end of the semester, in which we evaluate not only the presentation itself but the project as a whole.
 The presentation in the middle of the semester is graded as part of the iteration in which it occurs.

-Generally, group project iteration grades are the same for all group members, but we may adjust grades for some members with outstanding contributions or outstanding bad behavior.
+Generally, the grades for group project iterations are the same for all group members, but we may adjust grades for members with outstanding contributions or outstanding bad behavior.

 Late Days
 ---------